Bevy-Rust-GPU/example-workspace/README.md

 # bevy-rust-gpu

-An example workspace demonstrating the use of rust-gpu to compile shaders for bevy projects.
+An example project demonstrating the use of rust-gpu to compile shaders for bevy projects.

 ## `bevy-app` Workspace